IEEE-VIT/invento/README.md

 * See all the requests and approve/deny them.
 * Add/remove and edit components in the inventory.

+### To request a component:

+* Go to the Inventory page.
+* Click the 'Request' button next to the component you want to request.
+* Enter the quantity.
+* Wait for the admin to approve the request.
+You can see the status of your application in 'Requested Components'.
+* Once approved, you can see the issued component in your 'Profile Page'.

+### To return a component:
+* Go to your 'Profile Page'.
+* Click on 'Return' and confirm to return.
+* Wait for the admin to approve your return request.
+You will be notified when your request is approved.

 ## Tools and Technologies used
 * Flutter
 * Google FireStore for storage, authentication and cloud messaging.